-Enter the number of colonies, dilution factor, and volume of the culture plate into the calculator to determine the bacterial concentration.
+Enter the number of colonies, dilution factor (the reciprocal of the dilution), and volume plated into the calculator to determine the bacterial concentration.

 Bacterial Concentration Formula